Best Greenwashing Compliance Tools 2026: Honest Comparison

 - Output format — does it return AI-powered compliant rewrites, or just flag the problems and leave you to fix them?

-Detailed Comparison: 6 Greenwashing Compliance Tools
+Detailed Comparison: 5 Greenwashing Compliance Tools

-1. EcoClaim — Best Overall Coverage
+1. EcoClaim — Best for Full-Scope EU Coverage

 EcoClaim crawls every publicly accessible page on a store URL and flags content against 82 banned terms across 8 ECGT categories.
 Each flag is mapped to a specific Annex I point of Directive 2024/825 or to Article 6/7 of the consolidated UCPD.
 The free tier is unlimited and requires no signup; paid tiers add scheduled re-scans, multi-store dashboards, and Stripe-native integration.
 Country-specific intelligence is built in: the scanner adjusts severity based on whether the store sells into Germany (UWG/BGH precedent), France (DGCCRF + Loi Climat), Italy (AGCM), Spain, Netherlands (ACM), Belgium, or Poland.